runfeng123/Cbbcccbb-3D-yolov4-with-3-Layers-representation/README.md

   #### representation of data

-  Real world area we want to cover: 150m x 150m
-  Devide the data into 3 layers along the z axis
+  Real world area we want to cover: 150m x 150m \n Devide the data into 3 layers along the z axis
   Each layer represents a channel of RGB image Resolution of grid(x,y): 0.15m